• Skip to primary navigation

 side view of a slice of pumpkin pie with a dark cookie crust and whipped cream

-This Pumpkin Pie with Gingersnap Cookie Crust is the perfect twist on a classic recipe.
+This pumpkin pie with a gingersnap crust is the perfect twist on a classic recipe.
 The filling is made with rich half & half and the chewy crust is like a spicy ginger cookie.
 What's not to love?!

 flatlay photo of a pumpkin pie with whipped cream and three cut slices